eauchat/grama/README.md

 To use this theme, you will need to install grav, for instructions on how to do so see [here](https://learn.getgrav.org/basics/installation/), or even simpler use [yunohost](https://yunohost.org/) and the [yunohost grav package](https://github.com/YunoHost-Apps/grav_ynh).

-Then just download the theme as a zip from [it's repository](https://framagit.org/squeak/magrav/), decompress it, add it to your site themes folder, run the `bin/buildDists.sh` script, and make magrav your active theme in your config/themes/magrav.yaml (or from the grav admin interface).
+Then just download the theme as a zip from [it's repository](https://framagit.org/squeak/grama/), decompress it, add it to your site themes folder, run the `bin/buildDists.sh` script, and make grama your active theme in your config/themes/grama.yaml (or from the grav admin interface).

-To make the best of magrav, it may be of some help to read the following sections, to understand how to use the theme.
+To make the best of grama, it may be of some help to read the following sections, to understand how to use the theme.
 Even though if you use your site from the admin interface, most options are available and roughly explained there.

 ### General customization

 #### Global options
-The following table lists the available global options magrav proposes:
+The following table lists the available global options grama proposes:

 | variable name         | type   | default value | possible values   | explanation                                  |
 | --------------------- | ------ | ------------- | ----------------- | -------------------------------------------- |